-Over the last few weeks, news outlets have reported actions taken against international students and scholars including specific instances of immigration status being terminated without notice to the individual or the university.
+Over the last few weeks, news outlets have reported actions taken against international students and scholars.
 The university—together with peer institutions—has been closely monitoring these issues, advocating for those impacted, and working together to communicate information in support our international community.

-We want to emphasize that our international students and scholars are both wanted and needed here at the University of Illinois, and we will continue strive to create a campus where faculty, staff and students from all areas of the word feel welcome.
+We want to emphasize that our international students and scholars are both wanted and needed here at Illinois, and we will continue strive to create a campus where faculty, staff and students from all areas of the word feel welcome.

 Below are frequently asked questions regarding the immigration, visas, terminations, and resources.
 Immigration issues are nuanced, complicated, and specific to each individual case.
 We are sharing this information to keep our community informed.